 Happy World Photography Day!
 We have had a lovely day harvesting goodies from our garden and prepping food in the kitchen with the windows open and the sun shining inside.
 It has been a couple of weeks since we could enjoy a Saturday to ourselves, so it has been really nice to not have anywhere to be except home.
+Now, I’m putting my feet up and sipping this delicious Lemonade with Lavender and Rosemary.

-Now I’m putting my feet up and sipping this delicious twist on a classic summer drink.
 And, in honor of today, I thought it would be a great time to answer three unique questions about photography that have come to me from readers of the blog.
 I hope you enjoy my responses and please keep the questions coming, because it’s so fun to talk about photography with all of you.